gURLmeetsCode/shoppy/README.md

-# Tv Show Organizer
+# Shopping List Expert

-Simple application that uses GraphQL with 3rd party API on the backend and React and Apollo on the frontend.
+Simple application that uses MERN stack in addition to GraphQL and Cron jobs for database syncing.

 ## Getting Started